-To demonstrate to the wider community our commitment to do everything reasonably possible to tackle anti social behaviour and deliver a high quality service, Derby Homes have signed up to the RESPECT Standard for Housing Management.
+To demonstrate to the wider community our commitment to do everything reasonably possible to tackle anti-social behaviour and deliver a high quality service, Derby Homes have signed up to the RESPECT Standard for Housing Management.

-This policy has been developed in line with the Crime and Disorder Act 1998 (as amended) and the Anti Social Behaviour Act 2003.
+This policy has been developed in line with the Housing Act 1996, the Crime and Disorder Act 1998 (as amended) and the Anti Social Behaviour Act 2003.